Are you finding it difficult to manage your maintenance and reliability resources? Do you feel like you cannot catch up on the work order backlog?

 - Makes sure that no work order is missed.

-Why is there resistance to calculating the backlog?
+Why is there resistance to calculating?

 - The initial estimate may be wrong, but you are better off having an estimate of the backlog than just a number of work orders.